lukini/live-chat-bot/README.md

 npm install
 ```

+Update the appConfig.json file with all your values from above along with your discord bot's token.
+Alternately, you can pass in your own file location with `--config`.

 # Commands
 - ` - Start a message with this to add a tag for the stream
 - !adjust - Adjust the time (in seconds) for the last tag the current user created